CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 putLine = send .
 PutLine
 ```

+What is happening here is that `r` is a _type-level list_ of effects, and the `Member` constraint
+is saying that `Console` must appear in that list somewhere.
+Finally, `send` is merely allowing us
+to use these effects together with each other in a "mix and match" fashion, without having to worry
+about the machinery that keeps all of this type-safe.

 What this does is it takes the constructors for that datatype and "injects" them into the `Eff r`
 monad that is completely polymorphic in r with a constraint that the Console effect is in there
 somewhere.

 Keep in mind, we haven't said shit about how this thing is supposed to get or put lines
 anywhere.
 We've just said, "hey, we want to do get and put to the console, and we'll worry about
 how to do it some other time".
 So let's consider the following program